Cray-HPE/docs-csm/operations/kubernetes/Determine_if_Pods_are_Hitting_Resource_Limits.md

        throttled_time 71962850825439
        ```

     1. (`ncn-mw#`) Call the script without a parameter to evaluate all pods.

-It can take two minutes or more to run when evaluating all pods:
+       This can take two minutes or more to run when evaluating all pods:

        ```bash
        /opt/cray/platform-utils/detect_cpu_throttling.sh